A MONTAGE SHOWS LA COMMUNE BORN OF MUTINY AND PREMEDITATED MURDER

 Yet only Victor Hugo found it "curious" that troops shoot their generals.
-Even narrators favorable to La Commune have usually adopted the official tale:
+Even popular accounts favorable to La Commune it, skip but do not contest it, by including the firing squad implicitly accept it.

-• Marx says it due to conscripts' hostility to officers.
-Yet these soldiers must not have known Clément, who as head of the Parisian National Guard had no connection with the army.
+- Marx says it due to conscripts' hostility to officers.
+Yet these soldiers had no reason to oppose Clément, who as head of the Parisian National Guard but had never been linked to the army.

 General Clément "who was already known for repressing the insurrection of 1848, is recognized while inspecting the barricades in civilian dress.
 Thomas and Lecomte are led to the rue des Rosiers, on the Montmartre hilltop.
 Both are shot.
 While about it, the National Guard parades under the windows."
-[Only the first sentence is true. ]
+(The last sentence is an invention.)

 Gone from the web